ayushi-rai12/dataanalyst/README.md

-# dataanalyst
-here I publish my works on the project that i do for analysis involving #powerbi, #sql, #excel, #python

 # 🚕 OLA Data Analyst Project (Power BI)

 This project analyzes OLA cab ride data to uncover trends in bookings, revenue, cancellations, and customer behavior using **Power BI**.